cypress-io/cypress/CONTRIBUTING.md

 #### Docker

 Sometimes tests pass locally, but fail in CI.
 Our CI environment is dockerized.
-In order to run the same image locally:
+In order to run the image used in CI locally:

-1. [Install docker](https://docs.docker.com/install/) and get it running on your machine.
+1. [Install Docker](https://docs.docker.com/install/) and get it running on your machine.
 2. Run the following command from the root of the project:

   ```shell
   npm run docker
   ```

-There is a script [scripts/run-docker-local.sh](scripts/run-docker-local.sh) that runs they cypress image (see [circle.yml](circle.yml) for the current image name).
+There is a script [scripts/run-docker-local.sh](scripts/run-docker-local.sh) that runs the cypress image (see [circle.yml](circle.yml) for the current image name).

 The image will start and will map the root of the repository to `/cypress` inside the image.
 Now you can modify the files using your favorite environment and rerun tests inside the docker environment.